Economics A-level

 Are there any costs involved?

-All course Textbooks are provided by the College.
-However, you should expect some small costs in the year for course booklets and stationery but this should not exceed £15-£20.
+The main course textbook is provided by the College and students benefit from our subscriptions to relevant newspapers and journals.
+However you should expect some small costs in the year for course booklets and stationary; this should not exceed £15-£20.
+In particular, students need a basic calculator for lessons and exams.

 FAQs